RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
 Contains SQL code for reuse and projects.
-Data manipulation - Show functions and create custom measures and calculated columns and Db manipulation - Create a data table from scratch and manage the engine
+Structured Query Language is a non procedural language used to manipulate data (DQL) and databases (DDL and DML).
+There are many RDBMSs such as Oracle, MS SQL Server, MySQL, and MariaDB.

 ## 1. Data Query Language (DQL)
-Commands to retrieve and manipulate data from db. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf https://www.youtube.com/watch?v=9Pzj7Aj25lw&list=PLD20298E653A970F8
+Commands to retrieve and manipulate data from db.
+Shows functions and create custom measures and Calc Columns. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf https://www.youtube.com/watch?v=9Pzj7Aj25lw&list=PLD20298E653A970F8

 - `SELECT` *ColumnName1* Retrieves all data or specific columns from a db.